Fakhrurrazi Quba

-Fakhrurrazi Quba (born 29 September 1989) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Madura United.
+Fakhrurrazi Quba (born 29 September 1989) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club PSMS Medan.

 Club career

 Youth career

 He began his career in youth level playing for PSBL Langsa and PSLS Lhokseumawe.

 PSAP Sigli

 In 2010 he joined PSAP Sigli.
 He played in the 2011-12 Indonesia Super League.
 He spent his time in PSAP for 2 years.

 Semen Padang

 In 2013 he joined Semen Padang and spent 4 years playing for them.
 Within this period, he also played in 2013 AFC Cup matches.

-Persiraja
+Persiraja Banda Aceh

 Between 2016 and 2018, he had very bad injuries so that he was recovering and did not play any official match.
 In 2019, Persiraja signed him to compete in 2019 Liga 2.
 As the team's first choice goalkeeper, he played a big role to help Persiraja to win third place of the league and secured a promotion to Liga 1.
 In 2020, Persiraja extended his contract, so he will play for them in 2020 Liga 1.